agra-uni-bremen/formal-iss/README.md

     $ cabal run formal-iss -- libriscv_generated.h

 If the file argument is omitted, then the C code is written to standard out.

+## Interface Model

-In order to integrate the generated instruction implementations with an existing RISC-V simulator the following interface needs to be provided:
+In order to integrate the generated instruction implementations with an existing RISC-V simulator the following interface needs to be implemented:

     #include <stdint.h>